GonnyTech/dotfiles/README.md

 These are my dotfiles.
+I personally run them on my daily used Linux laptop running Endeavour OS with Hyprland.
 They are a codewriting-oriented version of @RiccardoPP 's excellent dotfiles for Hyprland.

 The main keybindings are: